PrasadNR/Webots-Quadcopter-Python-SITL/README.md

 # Webots-Quadcopter-Python-SITL

 _Note: This repository is under heavy development right now (and will likely be available by December 2019).
-The development of this repository is (temporarily) on hold due to a critical bug I found in Webots.
+I am creating a workaround for the critical bug I found in Webots.
 Link: https://github.com/cyberbotics/webots/issues/1081_

 ## Background